niv/neverwinter.nim/README.md

 about a key file, you do not unpack it:  Instead, you use `nwn_resman_stats` and tell it to only load the key file you are interested in.

-## Build Process
+## Build: Windows

-* Have nim-0.16 or newer on PATH, and a working mingw install (gcc).
-You can grab a working one here (for Windows): https://nim-lang.org/download/mingw32.zip
+* Have nim-0.16 or newer on PATH, and a working mingw install (for gcc).
+You can grab a working one here: https://nim-lang.org/download/mingw32.zip

   tl;dr:
   * Download nim.zip for windows, unpack to c:\nim-xxx.